 The media has documented the UK’s housing crisis on many occasions.
 With both journalists and politicians raising the issue, could new garden villages be the answer?
-Here, I investigate if these villages would have regional implications and what they might offer for new buyers.

-What is a garden village?
+What is a Garden Village?

 Locations in which garden villages are set to be established include: